 - In the gym: Many arm exercises can be done without the aid of gym equipment, although it helps to have a flat bench (below left) and some dumbbells handy.
 It should come as no surprise that arm strength, stamina and flexibility will definitely help your game.
 I don't recommend using heavy weights.
 This will make the muscles bulky and can impede your swing.

-- TRICEPS DIP: Using a flat bench, go from a straight-arm position to having your arms bent at the elbow at a 90-degree angle, then push back up.
+- TRICEPS DIP: This is very effective for strengthening your muscles and improving your performance in the golf course.
+Using a flat bench, go from a straight-arm position to having your arms bent at the elbow at a 90-degree angle, then push back up.
 Keep the back straight.

 - DUMBBELL SHOULDER PRESS: As you push up; keep the palms facing each other.
 Use a weight you can easily lift 12 to 20 times.